Finch-API/finch-docs/docs/Integrating-with-Finch/Integration-Guides/Gusto/Setup-Guide.md

 **Step 3:** Gusto Security Review

 **Step 4:** (Optional) Let your Finch Developer Success representative know if you need your Finch IDs to remain stable with your current integration.

-See Step 4 below for additional details.
+![Gusto-Signup.gif](../../../../assets/images/Gusto-Signup.gif)

 The remainder of this page outlines these steps in greater detail.

-![Gusto-Signup.gif](../../../../assets/images/Gusto-Signup.gif)

 ---